MLDMXM2017/HM-TDF/README.md

 # Cite this repository
 If you find this code or dataset useful in your research, please consider citing us:
 @inproceedings{HM-TDF,
-  title={Hard Sample Mining-Based Tongue Diagnosis Framework for Fatty Liver Disease Severity Classification Using Kolmogorov-Arnold Network},
+  title={Hard Sample Mining-Based Tongue Diagnosis for Fatty Liver Disease Severity Classification},
   link={https://github.com/MLDMXM2017/HM-TDF}
 }